The Commission exercises functions under the following Acts:

 - working in the legal system through education focused on legal professionals and by appearing as an intervener or as amicus curiae in cases that involve human rights

 - working with other national human rights institutions, particularly through the Asia Pacific Forum of National Human Rights Institutions

 - working on human rights technical cooperation programs in China and Vietnam

-Additionally the President, the Aboriginal and Torres Strait Islander Social Justice Commissioner and the Sex Discrimination Commissioner have specific responsibilities.
+The President, the Aboriginal and Torres Strait Islander Social Justice Commissioner and the Sex Discrimination Commissioner have additional responsibilities.

 The President is the Chief Executive Officer of the Commission, responsible for its financial and administrative affairs.
 The President is also responsible for the complaint handling function of the Commission.